 To get a full view of marketing performance, you need a tool that synthesizes all of that data to provide a complete picture, and Google Analytics goals just don’t cut it.

-And because the solution didn’t exist, we built one: Ruler Analytics.
+And as the solution didn’t exist, we built one.

-2. We send all lead data to Pipedrive, our CRM.
+Whenever a visitor converts via phone call or form fill, we send that conversion data to our CRM.
+We have integrations that can achieve this, but with Zapier, you can send any marketing data from Ruler Analytics to over 1,000 tools.
 This populates the sales team’s system with all marketing data, which helps our salespeople learn more about prospects’ interests before reaching out to them.

-For example, at the end of the month, you populate a report showing how much revenue you generated and which marketing touchpoints prospects interacted with prior to converting.
-You see that 90% of your revenue comes from customers who discovered you through organic search by landing on the content you’ve published on your blog.
+You may see that 90% of your revenue comes from customers who discovered you through organic search by landing on the content you’ve published on your blog.

 On the other hand, while you get a lot more traffic from social media than organic search, only 10% of your revenue comes from your social media marketing initiatives.

-With the right analytics tool, marketers can be both artists and scientists.
+With the right marketing performance plan, marketers can be both artists and scientists.

-This is particularly important in 2018 because today’s leaders expect marketing to not only grow company revenue but also to prove it.
+This is particularly important because today’s leaders expect marketing to not only grow company revenue but also to prove it.

 Without measuring the right metrics, it’s difficult to know whether or not you’re delivering on those expectations.

-Connect the art of marketing with the science of data analysis with the right tool, such as Ruler Analytics, and you’ll not only improve the performance of your campaigns, but also the perception of marketing by leadership and the perception of your company by your customers.
+Connect the art of marketing with the science of data analysis through the right tools, such as Ruler Analytics, and you’ll not only improve the performance of your campaigns, but also the perception of marketing by leadership and the perception of your company by your customers.